rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 ## _office.js_.
 Using TS in anger

 I will use _office.js_ library as a source of examples for this series.
 It is a Microsoft product (like TypeScript).
-_office.js_ comes with TypeScript type definitions (code examples in this series use @types/office-js@1.0.221).
+It comes with TypeScript type definitions (this series uses @types/office-js@1.0.221).
-It is also relatively old and has been retrofitted for TS.
-Many other JS ecosystem libraries have traveled a similar JS to TS path.
+Looking into the _office.js_ revision history suggests that the bond between _office.js_ and TypeScript developed very early.
+It almost looks like these projects grew up together.
-It seems like a good 'comprehensive' example for examining the benefits (and frustrations) of using TS in anger.
+_office.js_ seems like a good 'comprehensive' example for examining the benefits (and frustrations) of using TS in anger.
 Despite some hardships, TS makes working with office.js much, much easier!

 As the name suggests, _office.js_ provides an API for working with _Microsoft Office_.